pragma-/pbot/README.md

 For more information, see the [Factoids documentation](doc/Factoids.md).

-#### Code Factoids
+#### Code factoids
-Code Factoids are a special type of factoid that executes its contents within a sandboxed virtual machine.
+Code factoids are a special type of factoid that executes its contents within a sandboxed virtual machine.

+The contents of code factoids must begin with the `/code` command:

     /code <language> <code>